FlashpointProject/Shockwave-Projector-Redirector-for-Flashpoint/README.txt

-Flashpoint Shockwave Projector 1.3.0
+Flashpoint Shockwave Projector 1.3.1
 By Anthony Kleine

 	The Flashpoint Shockwave Projector (shortened
-	from Shockwave ProjectoR to SPR) allows Shockwave Movies to be played via the Flashpoint Proxy.
+	from Shockwave PRojector to SPR) allows Shockwave Movies to be played via the Flashpoint Proxy.

 	All versions of the Projector use an identical movie